 As the top leader, you control what behaviors get rewarded in your organization.
 That means you set the tone, decide what success means, and who will have various roles of responsibility and power over other people.
 You are literally channeling power with every decision you make, and to not perceive that power is like flinging electricity around with abandon, powering up some people and shocking others.
 Learn to recognize and channel that power, and you will harness a force that can do what even electricity cannot do–move your entire organization in a new direction.[one_half_first]

 Do you find yourself feeling great when you are the only one with power, or do you only feel right when you have ensured the empowerment of others?
-If you become a good power director, you will feel that power compound over time until your organization has become a Power House.[/one_half_first][one_half_last]05b-Plugged-In-circuit-01[/one_half_last]
+If you become a good power director, you will feel that power compound over time until your organization has become a Power House.[/one_half_first][one_half_last][/one_half_last]

 6. Inability to move from transactional to transformational leadership

-06a-Check-it-at-the-door-02Here is the essence of transactional leadership: “I’ll give you $10 bucks/hour if you do this job for me.
+Here is the essence of transactional leadership: “I’ll give you $10 bucks/hour if you do this job for me.
 Do it fast and do it good, or I’ll drop you like a bad habit and find somebody else.
 Let’s not make this personal… you’re not really a “human being” to me as much as a “human doing” that gets stuff done–my way.
 Or, if you don’t, then you’ve decided not to work here.
 No offense, but we need to get crackin’.
 Do you want some money or not?”

 Here is the essence of transformational leadership: “We’re doing something wonderful at XYZ Corp, and we need talented people with potential like yourself to help us succeed.
 We can see you adding value in this particular way, but is there another way you might be involved that would be even more valuable?
 Once you get here, we’ll be looking to you as the expert in your area, and we have high expectations for your performance.
 We will do everything we can to help you succeed and grow while you do your magic in taking XYZ to the next level.”